familiarcat/temporal-wake/temporal_wake_novel.md

 “I’d rather be a referee,” he said.
 “I think that’s what age is.”

 She did not tell him she had never had the luxury to age.
 She told him, “Then help me write them.”

 ---

+### INTERLUDE: Standoff — Honor Clause Invoked
+#### Host and Guest

+Alarms spoke in terse syllables across three bridges.

+On Ares Prime, Reeves read the telemetry without blinking.
+“Target solution on Odyssey Venture achieved.
+Their shields are still down.”

+“Hold,” Vasquez said.

+On Odyssey, Okonkwo’s voice was steady.
+“We can raise shields in two seconds.”

+“We said we would trust,” Kaito answered.
+“We do not retract trust when it is tested.”

+On Celestial Bloom, Hartmann tapped the shared registry live‑link.
+The kin records floated like lanterns in a dark canal.
+He pinged a priority channel: HOST–GUEST (KIN): OKONKWO ↔ OSEI.

+Guardian Sentinel’s chapel light came on as Osei opened the comm to everyone at once.
+“By the registry you maintain, my great‑niece stands on Odyssey Venture’s deck,” he said gently.
+“We are host and guest.”

+Reeves’ jaw shifted by a millimeter.
+She did not call it softness.
+“Honor clause,” she said, not looking away from her console.
+“Host and guest.
+No first strikes across kin.”

+Vasquez nodded once.
+“Stand down firing solution.”

+On Odyssey’s bridge, Okonkwo exhaled.
+“Thank you, Uncle.”

+“Build well,” Osei said.
+“Make me deserve the word.”

+The alarms quieted, as if reminded what they were for.

+On Celestial Bloom’s mezzanine above the coordination hall, Leena Kimura watched Odyssey’s white hull on the screen and typed, erased, typed again: If you ever dock, I’ll show you where the corridor turns smell like apples.
+She saved it to drafts.
+Some invitations require a shared calendar most clocks do not have.

+---

+### INTERLUDE: Peacekeepers — Draft Zero
+#### Excerpts and Arguments

+Park and Reeves sat in a quiet auxiliary station with the lights low, the way people lower their voices for sincerity.

+Reeves projected a document titled “TEMPORAL PEACEKEEPERS — FIELD MANUAL (DRAFT 0).”
+Beneath it, smaller: “Corridors You Do Not Aim Guns Down.”

+1. First arrival claims responsibility, not territory.
+2. Kitchens are neutral zones.
+If you would not fire past a child rinsing a bowl, you will not fire at all.
+3. Introduce yourself with work you are willing to do, not rank you wish to be obeyed.
+4. Announce intentions before maneuvers.
+Navigation transparency prevents panic.
+5. Chaplaincy (or equivalent) on all teams.
+We police outcomes; they police reasons.
+6. When you are late, you are a neighbor, not a savior.
+7. When you are early, you are a host, not a lord.

+“We’ll be mocked for number two,” Reeves said, not without affection for the future critics.
+“But it’s the only rule I trust to spread.”

+“People know kitchens,” Park said.
+He rubbed the brass token with his thumb, feeling the circle he carried as an argument that fit in a pocket.
+“And if they don’t know rules, they know stew.”

+She added a footnote.
+Osei— Ethics: “A rule is a ritual you use when you cannot afford to think too slowly.”

+Park nodded.
+“Good.
+Keep it human.
+Keep it fast.”

+They wrote until the ship’s night asked them kindly to sleep.

+---